Whiz: A Fast and Flexible Data Analytics System: Execution Service

 \subsection{Handling Stragglers}

-{\bf Stragglers:} Data organization into \granules{} and late-binding computation to data enables a simple yet effective straggler mitigation technique.
-If a task struck by resource contention makes slower progress than others in a stage, then the ES simply splits the task's \granule{} group into two, in proportion of the task's processing speed relative to average speed of other tasks in the stage.
-It then assigns the larger-group \granules{} to a new task, and places it using the approach above.
-Thus, \name{} addresses stragglers via natural work reallocation, as opposed to using clone tasks~\cite{late,mantri,rope,skewtune,dolly} in today's frameworks which waste resources and duplicates work.
+Data organization into \granules{} and late-binding computation to data enables a natural, simple, and effective straggler mitigation technique.
+If a task struck by resource contention makes slower progress than others in a stage, given that there are multiple \granules{} assigned to a task, the ES-JM simply splits the task's \granule{} group into two, in proportion of the task's processing speed relative to average speed of other tasks in the stage.
+It then assigns the larger-group \granules{} to a new task, and places the task using the approach above.
+This addresses stragglers via {\em work reallocation}, as opposed to using clone tasks~\cite{late,mantri,rope,skewtune,dolly} in compute-centric frameworks.
+Cloning waste resources and duplicates work.